Providing Extra Challenge for our Students

 Aspire brings these students together to experience a 'stretch and challenge' opportunities programme across each year group, with the aim of ensuring our students access the very top GCSE and A Level grades and develop highly ambitious aspirations for the future.

-The programme will offer many opportunities for students including; university events both in and out of school, university campus visits and study skills events which specifically focus on achieving top GCSE grades.
+The programme will offer many opportunities for students, including; university events both in and out of school, university campus visits and study skills events which specifically focus on achieving top GCSE grades.

 Furthermore, students will participate in a ‘cultural challenge’ during their own time, which aims to develop confidence and allow students to gain new exciting and challenging experiences.